 based on meter or rhyme, the common unit of prose is purely grammatical,

-is the use of spacing, conventional signs, and certain typographical
+into sentences and clauses and phrases using of spacing, conventional signs, and certain

 silently and aloud, of handwritten and printed texts.
 Another description